bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module2-consuming-data-from-an-api/guided-project.md

 `python`

-Import the function that we'll use to retrieve our environment varaibles from the `.env` file.
+Import the function that we'll use to retrieve our environment variables from the `.env` file.

 `>>> from os import getenv`